-On average, it takes 50 games to crown a 13 run pool winner.
-You can think of the results of a 13 run pool as mostly random.
-Generally, higher scoring teams perform better, but you also need the team to be shutout at least once.
-Take a look at the statistics we gathered for both runs and team performance in a baseball 13 run pool.
-You can also see results for a specific date on our create a 13 pool page.
+On average, it takes 46 games to crown a 13 run pool winner.
+The results of a 13 run pool are mostly random.
+Generally, higher scoring teams perform better, but they also need the team to be shutout at least once.
+Below are the statistics for both runs and team performance in a baseball 13 run pool.
+For results starting at a specific date, try the 13 run pool results page.